top of page

 Relating to others on a deeper level, networking and social outings, longer days

-Avoid making decisions that require logical thinking, committing to anything impulsively
+Avoid making decisions that require deep, logical thinking, committing to anything impulsively.
+Chill, summer woman.

 Luteal | Fall

 The Luteal phase has a first and second half, it's undeniable.
 Once the luteal phase begins, you could feel a slight decrease in energy.
 Similarly to how we feel about fall in Upstate, NY - excited with a hint of dread knowing what's to come.
 We want to hang on to summer as long as we can; however, living in tune with the cycle empowers us to accept ourselves in each phase, knowing that this too, shall pass.
-In this phase, your fertile mucus will decline, so don't be shy about lubrication and letting your partner know that you need some time to work up to that 'juicy' sex drive you enjoyed last week.
+This is known as a drier phase, so don't be shy about lubrication and letting your partner know that you need some time to work up to that 'juicy' sex drive you enjoyed last week.

 Yes to...